Gold standard: Interwar period

 The gold specie standard ended in the United Kingdom and the rest of the British Empire at the outbreak of World War I, when Treasury notes replaced the circulation of gold sovereigns and gold half sovereigns.
 Legally, the gold specie standard was not abolished.
-The end of the gold standard was successfully effected by the Bank of England through appeals to patriotism urging citizens not to redeem paper money for gold specie.
+The end of the gold standard was implemented by the Bank of England through appeals to patriotism urging citizens not to redeem paper money for gold specie.
 It was only in 1925, when Britain returned to the gold standard in conjunction with Australia and South Africa, that the gold specie standard was officially ended.